bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 ![unique users boots vs solutions](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/GZ0XzYY.png)

-I _think_ this is because people who do use the AI mentor, use it more - but fewer people use it overall (I'm guessing Posthog exludes the `0`'s from the average calculation's denominator).
+I _think_ this is because people who do use the AI mentor, use it more - but fewer people use it overall (I'm guessing Posthog excludes the `0`'s from the average calculation's denominator).

 Now here's my favorite part:

 ![boots solutions totals before/after](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/b7BKKEa.png)

-Boots is disproportinately more popular _before_ a student has completed a lesson, while viewing solutions are more popular _after_ the lesson is complete.
+Boots is disproportionately more popular _before_ a student has completed a lesson, while viewing solutions are more popular _after_ the lesson is complete.

-This finding aligns with our hunch: students prefer to be guided using the socratic method (which is what our AI is prompted to do) than to "cheat".
+This finding aligns with our hunch: students prefer to be guided using the Socratic method (which is what our AI is prompted to do) than to "cheat".
 However, once a lesson is complete, students like to see how the instructor solved the problem - more than they like to ask follow-up questions.

 ### Breaking it down by language